GrayAreaorg/Fall-Immersive-2014/class.md

 > ![](img/julia.jpg)
 ###[Julia Janicki](http://juliajanicki.com) -
-short paragraph here - tell us about you.
-2 - 4 lines.
 I am a conservation biologist/ entomologist in training and have a background in studying languages, but I've always loved art and design, and I picked up programming and GIS/cartography on the side.
 Now one of my favorite things to do is to make interactive maps.
 I also love animals (I have 2 bearded dragons) and I love rock climbing.
 As well as film photography and video editing.
 My GitHub Repo is: [repo name] (repo URL)
 <br>